johnhayn-es/johnhayn-es/wegotpop/about.md

 title: We Got POP
 ---

 POP build enterprise products for the film an television industry.
-Find out more on the [We Got POP Website](http://www.wegotpop.com).
+Find out more on the <a href="http://www.wegotpop.com" target="_blank">We Got POP Website</a>.

 ## My Role
 ### Senior Product Designer